yaca-systems/altV-yaca-js/README.md

 #### `YACA:IS_OTHER_PLAYER_TALKING`

 Emits when another player is talking.
-Requires localsync to be enabled.

 | Parameter          | Type      | Description             |
 | ---------          | --------- | ----------------------- |